RotherOSS/doc-otobo-installation/content/customer-interface-ci.rst

 .. note::

     Please add the files to a OPM package in the next step, so that the changes remain persistent.
-    You can find instructions on how to do this in our Admin Manual: https://doc.otobo.org/manual/developer/11.0/en/content/how-to-publish-otobo-extensions.html
+    You can find instructions on how to do this in our Developer Manual: https://doc.otobo.org/manual/dev/11.1/en/content/how-to-publish-otobo-extensions.html

 Change Customer Dashboard Tiles and Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~